bruce-hill/tomo/README.md

 - [Automatic command line argument parsing with type safety](docs/command-line-parsing.md)
 - [Easy interoperability with C](docs/c-interoperability.md)
 - Built-in [data serialization and deserialization](docs/serialization.md).
+- [Paths](docs/paths.md) are a native datatype with built-in syntax and a user-friendly API for filesystem operations.

 ## Dependencies